When you install MuLab on your computer, it comes with a library full of sounds and effects.

-When playing with the MuSynth, MuDrum, MUX, MuVerb etc and editing these factory presets, you will come up with nice new sounds and effects that you want to save.
+When playing with the factory presets and editing them, you will come up with nice new sounds and effects that you want to save.

 Using "Save Preset As" you can choose any location on your system.

-By default your user library folder is located at the User/Library sub-folder in the installation folder.
+By default your user library folder is located at the MuLab/User/Library sub-folder in the installation folder.

 But you can set a specific folder on your system to be your MuLab User Library folder.

 This is done by editing the "User Library Folder" preference.

 Similarly you can also overwrite the default factory library location by editing the "Factory Library Folder" preference.